crcx/retroforth/literate/Rx.md

 ~~~

 A traditional Forth has `create` to make a new dictionary entry
 pointing to the next free location in `Heap`.
-Rx has `newentry` which
+Rx has `newentry`
-serves as a slightly more flexible base.
-You provide a string for the
+which serves as a slightly more flexible base.
+You provide a
-name, a pointer to the class handler, and a pointer to the start of
+string for the name, a pointer to the class handler, and a
-the function.
+pointer to the start of the function.
 Rx does the rest.

+In actual practice, I never use this outside of Rx.
+New words
+are made using the `:` prefix, or `d:create` (once defined in
+the standard library).
+At some point I may simplify this by
+moving `d:create` into Rx and using it in place of `newentry`.

 ~~~
 : newentry